The Psychological Record

 The Psychological Record is a quarterly peer-reviewed scientific journal covering behavior analysis.
 It was established in 1937 by Jacob Robert Kantor, with B.F.
 Skinner serving as founding editor of the journal's experimental department.
 It is published by the Association for Behavior Analysis International in partnership with Springer Science+Business Media; before that, it was published by Southern Illinois University, Carbondale.
-The editor-in-chief is Mitchell Fryling (California State University, Los Angeles).
+The editor-in-chief is Yors García (Pontificia Universidad Javeriana, Bogotá, Colombia).
 According to the Journal Citation Reports, the journal has a 2017 impact factor of 1.026.